 Video Tour Guide

-This guide is aimed at homeowners that would like to produce a video tour of their home, the tour will be used during the current government lockdown and will be sent to validated active buyers currently looking to move once restrictions are lifted -
+This Guide To Creating Video Tours is aimed at homeowners that would like to produce a video tour of their home, the tour will be used during the current government lockdown and will be sent to validated active buyers currently looking to move once restrictions are lifted –

 Think about the route you are going to take, generally, we would start at the front of the property, perhaps from the street, so that viewers will have a reference point and an understanding of the immediate location and the approach to your home.